Logo for Vibrationdamage.com

 This means that reports which rely on vibration monitoring in any way should include, at a minimum: photographs of the seismograph transducer site and description of the means by which the seismograph is anchored to the ground, distance to the construction operation (or the point of closest approach) whose vibrations are measured, bearing to that location from the seismograph, exact location of the seismograph specified by distances from fixed landmarks or as GPS positions, a complete description of the construction operations occurring during the seismograph measurement run, histogram data for all seismograph measurements cited, seismograph setup parameters, and FFT dominant frequencies for all vibrations cited in the report.

 These are only the minimum information which should be provided with the report.
 Ideally, all vibrations triggering the seismograph should have their waveforms included in the report.
 All the supporting raw, digital seismograph data should be made readily available in a timely fashion (within two weeks of request) to any person having a legitimate need or use for it, including the homeowner, his representation and his designated scientific aides.[4]
-This means that a qualified vibration effects expert should be retained and brought in as early as possible to document the damage and analyze properly any vibration monitoring data.[6]
+This means that a qualified vibration monitoring and effects expert should be retained and brought in as early as possible to document the damage and analyze properly any vibration monitoring data.[6]
 The CVDG chapter, Vibration Monitoring, carries a brief list of some common faults in vibration monitoring and the reports summarizing it.
 The CVDG Pro provides extensive coverage of vibration monitoring, and issues which often arise from it, in multiple chapters.

 Repeat Inspections